-SPF Rating and How it is Regulated
+SPF Rating and how it is regulated

 An SPF of 15 means that only 1/15th of the UV radiation will reach your skin within a time period compared to not wearing any sunscreen.
 The higher the SPF rating, the less damaging rays can reach your skin.

-Active Ingredients and Nanoparticles
+Active ingredients and nanoparticles

 Other ingredients commonly found in commercial sunscreens that consumers increasingly want to avoid include sulphite preservatives and chemical absorbers of UV rays like oxybenzone.

 DIY Natural Mineral Sunscreen Recipe

-6 teaspoons (24g) Coconut Oil
+- 6 teaspoons (24g) Coconut Oil

-6 teaspoons (36g) Vegetable Glycerine
+- 6 teaspoons (36g) Vegetable Glycerine

-2 teaspoons (6g) Titanium Dioxide
+- 2 teaspoons (6g) Titanium Dioxide

-2 teaspoons (6g) Zinc Oxide
+- 2 teaspoons (6g) Zinc Oxide

 In hotter regions of Australia, coconut oil will be liquid most of the year and a thicker formula may be needed.
 For a thicker sunscreen with better durability, replace the coconut oil for shea butter.

 – Angie Pearson, BHlthSci, GradDipPubHlth, MPubHlth (Ongoing)